Sargon II: Ancestry and rise to the throne

 Nothing is known of Sargon II's life before he became king.
 He was probably born c.
 770 BC and cannot have been born later than c.
 760 BC.
 His reign was immediately preceded by those of Tiglath-Pileser III (r.
 745–727) and Tiglath-Pileser's son Shalmaneser V (r.
 727–722).
 Although Sargon is generally regarded as the founder of a new dynastic line, the Sargonid dynasty, he was probably a scion of the incumbent Adaside dynasty.
 Sargon grew up during the reigns of Ashur-dan III (r.
-773–755 BC) and Ashur-nirari V (r.
-755–745 BC), when rebellion and plague affected the Neo-Assyrian Empire; the prestige and power of Assyria dramatically declined.
+773–755) and Ashur-nirari V (r.
+755–745), when rebellion and plague affected the Neo-Assyrian Empire; the prestige and power of Assyria dramatically declined.
 This trend reversed during the tenure of Tiglath-Pileser, who reduced the influence of powerful officials, reformed the army and more than doubled the size of the empire.
 In contrast to Tiglath-Pileser, little is recorded of Shalmaneser's brief reign.

 Whereas kings typically elaborated on their origin in inscriptions, Sargon stated that the Assyrian national deity Ashur had called him to the throne.
 Sargon mentioned his origin in just two known inscriptions, where he referred to himself as Tiglath-Pileser's son, and in the Borowski Stele, probably from Hama in Syria, which referenced his "royal fathers".
 Most historians cautiously accept that Sargon was Tiglath-Pileser's son but not the legitimate heir to the throne as the next-in-line after Shalmaneser.
 If Sargon was Tiglath-Pileser's son, his mother might have been the queen Iaba.
 Some Assyriologists, such as Natalie Naomi May, have suggested that Sargon was a member of a collateral branch of the Adaside dynasty from the western part of the empire.
 In Babylonia, Sargon and his successors were considered part of the "dynasty of Hanigalbat" (a western territory), while earlier Assyrian kings were considered part of the "dynasty of Baltil" (Baltil being the name of the oldest portion of the ancient Assyrian capital of Assur).
 Perhaps Sargon was connected to a junior branch of the royal dynasty established at Hanigalbat centuries earlier.
 Some Assyriologists, such as John Anthony Brinkman, believe that Sargon did not belong to the direct dynastic lineage.